 8. RBDMIDOC – Create iDocs from Change Pointers

 This program is used to create Master and Communication iDocs from Change Pointers.
+This program reads data from Change Pointer table and processes them to create iDocs.
 Check my previous tutorial on a step-by-step guide on SAP Change Pointers configuration for more information on this program.

 9. RBDSYNER – Process IDoc Despite Syntax Errors